Questions, Comments, or Corrections? Let us know!

 • Both programs may utilize the Funding Source Administrator function to share finalized child level data among the two programs.
 This function must be activated by contacting the NDE.
 Contact tsgold@nebraskacloud.org.
 Refer to the Support Portal in GOLD for more information on Funding Source Administrator access.

-10. How will children be identified if they are served by both a Head Start and school district?
+8. How will children be identified if they are served by both a Head Start and school district?

 • A drop-down on the child’s profile page in GOLD contains the names of all Head Start agencies using GOLD in Nebraska.
 The Head Start agency names appear in the same way as the current drop-down with school district names.

 • Only the Head Start “umbrella” name is listed in the drop-down menu, not town names.
-Each Head Start is able to pull Head Start child data as needed and appropriate – agency-wide, by program, by site, by teacher/classroom.
+Each Head Start is able to pull Head Start child data as needed and appropriate – agency-wide, by program, by site, by teacher/class.

 • Teachers select the appropriate Head Start name in the Head Start drop-down, just like they do in the school district drop-down.
 This will help clean up data errors and allow child data to be more easily pulled into appropriate reports for children served by school districts only, Head Start only, or children served both by Head Start and a school district.